- What is Campus Hub?

 - What types of worship services do you offer?

-The Worship Service at 11 a.m. combines both traditional and contemporary elements of worship with incredible music and a practical, uplifting message to renew your mind and spirit.
+The Edmond Campus offers two services in the Worship Center.
+The LifeLight Contemporary Service starts at 9:15 a.m. and the Traditional Service is at 11 a.m.
+Both services have incredible music and a practical, uplifting message to renew your mind and spirit.
 The sermon is broadcast by video from the downtown campus.

 The Worship Service at 10:40 a.m is traditional in style, with the sermon presented on video from the St. Luke’s Downtown Campus.